 In the SaaS selling process, your sales team must be ready to interact with multiple decision-makers within the target company and offer a high-touch, personalized customer experience due to its high stakes.

 You should also be aware that SaaS packages have a high degree of customization in terms of features that can further prolong the sales cycle as prospects negotiate which components they need.
-In addition, there are three SaaS commercial models to choose from – the self-service model, enterprise sales model, and transactional sales model.
+In addition, there are three SaaS commercial models to choose from – the self-service model, SaaS enterprise sales model, and transactional sales model.

 What’s the Length of a SaaS Sales Cycle?

 SaaS sales cycles vary in length depending on the annual contract value (ACV), but they usually last around 84 days regardless of the ACV.
 For an ACV of less than $5K, the cycle will last about 40 days.
 While for $100K and up, the process will take around five and a half months.

 There is little control over the length of the sales cycle for sales reps, but if you own a SaaS business, you can take some steps to shorten it.
 If your sales cycle takes too long, cut the free trial period from 30 days to two weeks.
 It is crucial to hire a professional writer or storyteller to help you communicate your complex software offering more clearly.